GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-01-spring-exam-jdbc.md

 ### Mapping to a domain object

 Now a callback method is required.
+This callback method is a functional interface and is used as the second argument of the `.query(..)` or `.queryForObject(..)` method.

 #### RowMapper